 However, there are occasions when testing other family members might be encouraged.
 If one of the markers had a very unusual value or the results were not at all what was expected, then we may need to verify the results.
 We've had one participant with a "null" on one of his markers.
 There was no value - the marker simply wasn't there, even after FTDNA rechecked it several times.
 So we tested his uncle and a distant cousin, and all had the same null result.
 For this family, a null is normal, and will be a great help in future matches.

 The DNA we test is Y-DNA.
 It is by far the most popular type of DNA tested and the most productive for genealogical research.
 There is no question it works, and that is the reason why there are more a quarter million participants, in over 6,500 surname projects, that have tested their Y-DNA.
 However, for a reporter, it's not as flashy or newsworthy as writing about what African tribe a celebrity may descend from or comparing results from different companies, finding differences, and concluding the whole field is unreliable.
 They don't do their research.
-What they report on is the much less used autosomal DNA testing - the type of DNA you get from each of your parents.
+What they report on is the lesser used autosomal DNA testing - the type of DNA you get from each of your parents.
 Based on the values on certain SNP markers, it is possible to determine, very broadly, the regions in the the world your distant ancestors may be from.
 It is very controversial, and different companies use different formulas, and give different results.
-This type of testing may be productive in a couple years, but today the comparison databases are just not large enough yet.
+This type of testing is becoming more acturate by the year, but today the comparison databases are just not large enough yet.

 The opinions that the "genetic experts" invariably offer cover autosomal DNA testing, which again is not what we do.
 Their expertise is usually in medical genetics and they have little knowledge of how DNA testing is actually used in genealogy.
 Many of the top population geneticists in the world are involved in Y-DNA and mtDNA studies just like us but on a larger scale.
 We're in good company